Disabling Amazon Security Lake - Amazon Security Lake

-When you disable Security Lake, Security Lake stops collecting data from your sources.
-However, Security Lake retains all of your existing settings and the resources that it created in your AWS account in the current AWS Region.
-Data that's stored in your Amazon S3 bucket remains available in accordance with your S3 storage lifecycle.
-In addition, data that's published to other AWS services, such as sensitive data in AWS Lake Formation tables and AWS CloudTrail logs, also remains available.
+When you disable Amazon Security Lake, Security Lake stops collecting logs and events from your AWS sources.
+Existing Security Lake settings and the resources that were created in your AWS account are retained.
+In addition, the data that you stored in or published to other AWS services, such as sensitive data in AWS Lake Formation tables and AWS CloudTrail logs, remains available.
+Data that's stored in your Amazon Simple Storage Service (Amazon S3) bucket remains available in accordance with your Amazon S3 storage lifecycle.

 This topic explains how to disable Security Lake by using the Security Lake console, Security Lake API, or AWS CLI.